varun-ms-s/advanced_openlane_workshop-documentation/README.md

 # Advanced OpenLANE Workshop

 ## Workshop Introduction
-This was a 5-day workshop which was extensively conducted using opensource EDA tools(Openlane) by VSDOpen .
+This was a 5-day workshop which was extensively conducted using opensource EDA tools(Openlane) by VSDcorp .

-### Workshop Timeline